timescale/pgai/docs/vectorizer-quick-start.md

 Now we can create and run a vectorizer.
 A vectorizer is a pgai concept, it processes data in a table and automatically creates embeddings for it.

-1. **Connection to the database in your local developer environment**
+1. **Connect to the database in your local developer environment**

-   - Docker: `docker exec -it pgai-db-1 psql -U postgres`
+   - Docker: `docker compose exec -it pgai psql`
    - psql:  `psql postgres://postgres:postgres@localhost:5432/postgres`

 1. **Enable pgai on your database**